himesama1301/MizuMod/README.md

-# MizuMod
+# No Water, No Life.
+MOD for RimWorld B18

 ## License
-MizuMod includes a compiled version of the Harmony library (0Harmony.dll) made by Andreas Pardeike (MIT license). https://github.com/pardeike/Harmony
+This mod includes a compiled version of the Harmony library (0Harmony.dll) made by Andreas Pardeike (MIT license). https://github.com/pardeike/Harmony

 other files are released under the Unlicense.